A Guide to Packaging Optimization

 There are many factors to consider when choosing the best packaging material for your product.

 Levels of packaging.
-First of all, you’ll need to determine the packaging levels needed for your products including primary, secondary and tertiary.
-You may need packaging for all three levels, just two levels, or perhaps only one level.
+First, you’ll need to determine the packaging levels required for your products, including primary, secondary, and tertiary.
+You may need packaging for all three levels, just two, or perhaps only one.

 Deciding on materials.
-After you determine the necessary levels, you can begin researching the most effective materials for packaging your products at each level.
+After determining the necessary levels, you can begin researching the most effective materials for packaging your products at each level.
 Asking the right questions is the best way to find the right solution.

 Questions to ask.
 Here’s a short list to get you started: